 ✓ Is it compelling?

-This is the hardest aspect to evaluate, but it all comes back to the story your content tells.
-Are you writing persuasively, sharing relevant examples, and demonstrating why your solution is the best option?
+This is the hardest aspect to evaluate in your RFP response, but it all comes back to the story your content tells.
+Are you writing persuasively, sharing relevant examples, and demonstrating why your solution or company is the best option?
 Review the following elements:

 - Proof points: Are you backing up your claims?